 In proceedings against a child juvenile in the circuit court in which the circuit court deals with the child in the same manner as a case in the juvenile court, the clerk of the court shall preserve all records connected with the proceedings in files separate from other files and records of the court as provided in § 16.1-302.
-Except as provided in §§ 19.2-389.1 and 19.2-390, such records shall be open for inspection only in accordance with the provisions of § 16.1-305 and shall be subject to the expungement provisions of \{\gamma \cdot 16.1-306}\) juvenile, fourteen years of age or older at the time of the offense, was adjudicated delinquent in juvenile court on the basis of an act which would be a felony if committed by an adult, or was found guilty of a felony in the circuit court, any court records pertaining to the juvenile, other than social, medical and psychiatric or psychological records, shall be available and shall be treated in the same manner as adult criminal records.
+Except as provided in §§ 19.2-389.1 and 19.2-390, such records shall be open for inspection only in accordance with the provisions of § 16.1-305 and shall be subject to the expungement provisions of § 16.1-306 juvenile was adjudicated delinquent or was found guilty of an act which would be a felony if committed by an adult, any court records pertaining to the juvenile, other than social, medical and psychiatric or psychological records, shall be available and shall be treated in the same manner as adult criminal records.